domsson/tabs.js/README.md

 Once `tabs.js` has processed a tab set, it will set the `data-tabs-set` attribute on the element that has the `data-tabs` attribute set.
-If you pass in a custom attribute, that plus `-set` will be used instead.
+If you pass in a custom attribute, that  will be used instead of `data-tabs`.

 If you have multiple tabsets on your page, create one `Tabs` instance for each of them.
 This can be done in a loop. `tabs.js` comes with a